Differentiable Tree Search Network

-For the effective optimisation of a neural network's parameters using gradient descent, it is desirable for the network's output to be continuous in the parameter space.
-We first show that a network which is constructed from a full tree expansion to a fixed depth $d$, as used in TreeQN, is continuous.
+A pivotal aspect of optimizing D-TSN's parameters through gradient descent is ensuring that the loss function applied to the output Q-function is \textit{continuous in the network's parameter space}.
+We initiate this discussion by showing that the loss function applied to the Q-function represented by TreeQN is continuous in the parameter space.

-\begin{theorem} Given a set of parameterised submodules that are continuous within the parameter space, expanding a tree fully to a fixed depth '$d$' by composing these modules and computing the Q-values by backpropagating the children values using addition and max operations, is continuous.
-(See Section~\ref{appendix-section-continuity} for the proof.) \end{theorem}
+\begin{theorem} Given a set of parameterised modules that are continuous in the parameter space $\theta$, the Q-function computed by fully expanding a search tree to a fixed depth `$d$' by composing these modules and backpropagating the children values using addition and max operations is continuous in the parameter space $\theta$.
+(See \cref{appendix-section-continuity} for the proof.) \end{theorem}

+\cref{theorem_continuity_of_q_function} establishes that the Q-function calculated by a full tree expansion, as performed in TreeQN, is continuous in the network's parameter space.
+Consequently, the loss function applied to this Q-function is also continuous, contributing to TreeQN's success in gradient-based optimization.

-Composing this Q-function with a continuous loss function ensures its continuity, thereby facilitating gradient-based optimisation.
-However, DTS approximates the full tree expansion by only expanding the paths that are likely to represent the optimal trajectory from the root node.
-When the network parameters are changed slightly, DTS might generate a different tree structure, which, in turn, would impact the Q-value computed at the root node, and subsequently, the continuity of DTS.
+On the other hand, a naive implementation of D-TSN, as outlined in \cref{section_method_tree_search_expansion}, approximates full tree expansion by expanding only those paths likely to represent the optimal trajectory from the root node.
+This results in the output Q-function and the corresponding loss function being dependent on the specific tree, $\tau$, constructed during the search:

+When the network parameters are changed slightly, the naive implementation could generate a different tree structure, which, in turn, would induce large change in the loss function and affect its continuity in the parameter space.